MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Benjamin Aubin, Agnieszka Słowik, Martin Arjovsky, Leon Bottou, David Lopez-Paz.
   - Key Word: Invariant Learning; Causality; Empirical Study.
   - <details><summary>Digest</summary> There is an increasing interest in algorithms to learn invariant correlations across training environments.
 A big share of the current proposals find theoretical support in the causality literature but, how useful are they in practice?
 The purpose of this note is to propose six linear low-dimensional problems -- unit tests -- to evaluate different types of out-of-distribution generalization in a precise manner.
 Following initial experiments, none of the three recently proposed alternatives passes all tests.

+- FedBN: Federated Learning on Non-IID Features via Local Batch Normalization. [[paper]](https://arxiv.org/abs/2102.07623) [[code]](https://github.com/med-air/FedBN)
+  - Xiaoxiao Li, Meirui Jiang, Xiaofei Zhang, Michael Kamp, Qi Dou. *ICLR 2021*
+  - Key Word: Federated Learning; Normalization.
+  - <details><summary>Digest</summary> We propose an effective method that uses local batch normalization to alleviate the feature shift before averaging models.
+The resulting scheme, called FedBN, outperforms both classical FedAvg, as well as the state-of-the-art for non-iid data (FedProx) on our extensive experiments.
+These empirical results are supported by a convergence analysis that shows in a simplified setting that FedBN has a faster convergence rate than FedAvg.

 - SelfNorm and CrossNorm for Out-of-Distribution Robustness. [[paper]](https://arxiv.org/abs/2102.02811) [[code]](https://github.com/amazon-research/crossnorm-selfnorm)
   - Zhiqiang Tang, Yunhe Gao, Yi Zhu, Zhi Zhang, Mu Li, Dimitris Metaxas. *ICCV 2021*